About Us

 • What are the root causes of exclusion and marginalisation of persons with disabilities?

-• What are the key barriers that prevent them from fully participating in society?
+• What barriers prevent full participation in society?

-• What are the essential conditions necessary for creating an inclusive environment that values and empowers persons with disabilities?
+• What conditions are necessary to build inclusive environments that value and empower persons with disabilities?

 Our Purpose and Principles